hhtokpinar/sqfEntity/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
-There are 5 files in the project
+There are 7 files in the project

-1. main.dart                  : Startup file contains sample methods for using sqfEntity
+1. **main.dart**                 : Startup file contains sample methods for using sqfEntity
-2. db/ SqfEntityBase.dart     : includes Database Provider, helper classes, enums.. etc
+2. **db/SqfEntityBase.dart**     : includes Database Provider, helper classes, enums.. etc
-3. db/ SqfEntityDbModel.dart  : to declare your database model and get created model class from clipboard in runtime
+3. **db/ SqfEntityDbContext.dart**   : to declare your database model and get created model class from clipboard in runtime
+4. **db/ MyDbModel.dart**            : to declare your database model and get created model class from clipboard in runtime
-4. models/Product.dart        : Sample model for examples
+5. **models/Product.dart**           : Sample created model for examples
-5. app.dart                   : Sample App for display created model. (will be updated later.)
+6. **app.dart**                      : Sample App for display created model. (will be updated later.)
-6. LICENSE.txt                : see this file for License Terms
+7. **LICENSE.txt**                   : see this file for License Terms

+### dependencies:

+    dependencies:
+      flutter:
+        sdk: flutter
+      sqflite: any
+      path_provider: any
+      intl: ^0.15.7
+      http: ^0.12.0+1

 # to Create a new Database Model

-    class SqfEntityDbModel {
+    class MyDbModel {

     // declare your sqlite database name
     static const String databaseName = "sample.db";